jimkang/level-cache-server/README.md

 Installation
 ------------

-Clone this repo, then create a config.js file that looks like this:
+Clone this repo, then create a `server-opts.json` file that looks like this:

-    module.exports = {
+    {
+      "dbPath": "my-cache.db",
-      port: 9999
+      "port": 9999
-    };
+    }

+(`server-opts.json` is in the .gitignore, so it won't get committed to your repo.)

+Also, feel free to edit the Makefile to change the PM2 process name from level-cache to whatever you want.

 Usage
 -----